-As wedding planners, we have seen hundreds of variations to some of the most classic wedding traditions.
-In fact, we love finding ways to help our couples express their personalities and create new traditions on their wedding days.
+As team of Arizona wedding planners, we have seen hundreds of variations to some of the most classic wedding traditions.
+In fact, we love finding ways to help our Sip and Twirl couples express their personalities and create new traditions on their wedding days.
 Here are a few simple ways to modernize your wedding day that even the most traditional couples will embrace.

 Swap your white veil for flowers, greenery, or bling in your hair

-Veils can be an absolutely beautiful adornment to any bride’s final look, but if a traditional veil isn’t for you, consider a more updated look by weaving flowers, greenery, ribbons, or other organic materials in your hair.
+Veils can be an absolutely beautiful adornment to any bride’s final look, but if a traditional veil isn’t for you, consider a more updated look by weaving desert-inspired eucalyptus leaves, wildflowers, greenery, ribbons, or other organic materials in your hair.
 Alternatively, if you are going for a more glamorous look, pin some bling, such as stones or delicate headband chain.
 If you are in Arizona like us, we are in love with using desert-inspired tones, such as sage, nudes, and yellows.
-Here are some of our favorite looks from our previous Sip and Twirl brides, including our very own, Laurie!
+Here are some of our favorite looks from our gorgeous Sip and Twirl brides!

 Bridesmaids don't need to be female, nor do groomsmen need to be male